MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/infrastructure/compute.md

 ## Pick the right virtual machine image

-Choosing a suitable virtual machine image, such as the Data Science Virtual Machines, allows quick access to pre-configured tools for building AI workloads.
-This choice saves time and resources while ensuring you have the necessary software for efficient AI processing.
+Choose a suitable virtual machine image, such as the Data Science Virtual Machines, to access pre-configured tools for AI workloads quickly.
+This choice saves time and resources while providing the software necessary for efficient AI processing

-- *Start with the Data Science Virtual Machines images.* The [Data Science Virtual Machine](/azure/machine-learning/data-science-virtual-machine/overview) image offers preconfigured access to data science tools.
-These tools include PyTorch, TensorFlow, scikit-learn, Jupyter, Visual Studio Code, Azure CLI, pyspark, and others.
-When you use it with GPUs, the image installs Nvidia drivers, CUDA Toolkit, and cuDNN.
+- *Start with the Data Science Virtual Machines images.* The [Data Science Virtual Machine](/azure/machine-learning/data-science-virtual-machine/overview)  image offers preconfigured access to data science tools, including PyTorch, TensorFlow, scikit-learn, Jupyter, Visual Studio Code, Azure CLI, and PySpark.
+When used with GPUs, the image also includes Nvidia drivers, CUDA Toolkit, and cuDNN.

-- *Find alternative images as needed.* If the Data Science Virtual Machine image doesn’t meet your needs, use the [Azure Marketplace](https://azuremarketplace.microsoft.com/marketplace/apps) or other searching [methods](/azure/virtual-machines/overview#distributions) to find an alternate image.
-For example, with GPUs, you should use [Linux images](/azure/virtual-machines/configure) that include InfiniBand drivers, NVIDIA drivers, communication libraries, MPI libraries, and health check and monitoring tools.
+- *Find alternative images as needed.* If the Data Science Virtual Machine image does not meet your needs, use the [Azure Marketplace](https://azuremarketplace.microsoft.com/marketplace/apps) or other search [methods](/azure/virtual-machines/overview#distributions) to find alternate images.
+For example, with GPUs, you may need [Linux images](/azure/virtual-machines/configure) that include InfiniBand drivers, NVIDIA drivers, communication libraries, MPI libraries, and monitoring tools.

-## Pick a virtual machine size
+## Pick a Virtual Machine Size

-Selecting an appropriate virtual machine size is essential to align with the complexity of your AI model, data size, and cost constraints.
-Using hardware that matches your training or inferencing needs maximizes efficiency and ensures that resources are neither underused nor overwhelmed.
+Selecting an appropriate virtual machine size aligns with your AI model complexity, data size, and cost constraints.
+Matching hardware to training or inferencing needs maximizes efficiency and prevents underutilization or overload.

-- *Narrow your virtual machine options.* Opt for the latest virtual machine SKUs for the fastest training and inference times.
-When training, use SKUs that support RDMA and GPU interconnects for high-speed data transfer between the GPUs.
-Inferencing models often do not require SKUs with InfiniBand.
-For example, see [ND MI300X v5 series](/azure/virtual-machines/sizes/gpu-accelerated/nd-mi300x-v5-series), [ND H100 v5 series](/azure/virtual-machines/nd-h100-v5-series), [NDm A100 v4-series](/azure/virtual-machines/ndm-a100-v4-series), and [ND A100 v4-series](/azure/virtual-machines/nda100-v4-series).
+- *Narrow your virtual machine options.* Choose the latest virtual machine SKUs for optimal training and inference times.
+For training, select SKUs that support RDMA and GPU interconnects for high-speed data transfer between GPUs.
+For inference, avoid SKUs with InfiniBand, which is unnecessary.
+Examples include the [ND MI300X v5 series](/azure/virtual-machines/sizes/gpu-accelerated/nd-mi300x-v5-series), [ND H100 v5 series](/azure/virtual-machines/nd-h100-v5-series), [NDm A100 v4-series](/azure/virtual-machines/ndm-a100-v4-series), and [ND A100 v4-series](/azure/virtual-machines/nda100-v4-series).

-- *Check virtual machine pricing.* Use the virtual machine pricing pages for [Linux](https://azure.microsoft.com//pricing/details/virtual-machines/linux/) and [Windows](https://azure.microsoft.com/pricing/details/virtual-machines/windows/) VMs for a general understanding of the cost of your VM choice.
-Use the [Azure Pricing Calculator](https://azure.microsoft.com/pricing/calculator/) to get a more detailed pricing estimate of your architecture.
+- *Check virtual machine pricing.* Use the [Linux](https://azure.microsoft.com/pricing/details/virtual-machines/linux/) and [Windows](https://azure.microsoft.com/pricing/details/virtual-machines/windows/) VM pricing pages for a general cost overview.
+For a detailed estimate, use the [Azure Pricing Calculator](https://azure.microsoft.com/pricing/calculator/).

-- *Consider spot instances.* Spot Instances are optimal for inferencing scenarios where the risk of losing data is minimal.
-Spot instances offer significant cost savings on certain SKUs for AI infrastructure as they utilize unused capacity in datacenters at a discounted rate.
-However, this capacity can be reclaimed at any time, so spot instances are best for AI workloads that can handle interruptions.
-Ensure regular checkpointing to minimize data loss if your VM is evicted.
+- *Consider spot instances.* Spot instances are cost-effective for inference scenarios with minimal data loss risk.
+Spot instances offer significant savings by utilizing unused datacenter capacity at a discount.
+However, this capacity can be reclaimed at any time, so spot instances are best for workloads that can handle interruptions.
+Regularly checkpoint data to minimize loss in case of eviction.

-## Choose a compute orchestration solution
+## Choose a Compute Orchestration Solution

-Compute orchestration solutions enable the efficient management of complex AI tasks across virtual machine clusters.
-Selecting an orchestration tool based on your scheduling, containerization, and scaling requirements helps streamline operations and improves scalability for organizations adopting AI.
+Compute orchestration solutions facilitate the management of complex AI tasks across virtual machine clusters.
+Select an orchestration tool based on your scheduling, containerization, and scaling needs to improve operations and scalability.

-- *Use Azure CycleCloud to access open-source schedulers.* Azure CycleCloud is ideal for using open-source schedulers like Slurm, Grid Engine, or Torque/PBS.
-It offers flexibility in cluster management, customizable configurations, advanced scheduling capabilities, and support for running containerized applications in an HPC environment.
+- *Use Azure CycleCloud for open-source schedulers.* Azure CycleCloud is ideal for open-source schedulers like Slurm, Grid Engine, or Torque/PBS.
+It provides flexible cluster management, customizable configurations, and advanced scheduling capabilities.
+Virtual machines within the cluster need configuration for AI workload execution.
 For more information, see [Azure HPC deployment](https://github.com/Azure/azurehpc#azurehpc).
-Virtual machines within the cluster require configuration for AI workload execution.
-[Azure CycleCloud Workspace for Slurm (CCWS)](/azure/cyclecloud/overview-ccws) offers a managed Marketplace deployment option for Slurm clusters.
-Because setting up and managing Slurm clusters can be complex, CCWS simplifies the process by enabling users to deploy pre-configured Slurm clusters within minutes—no prior knowledge of Slurm or Azure required.

-- *Use Azure Batch for its built-in scheduling features.* Azure Batch provides built-in scheduling features without the need for other software installation or management.
+- *Use Azure Batch for built-in scheduling.* Azure Batch offers built-in scheduling features with no need for extra software installation or management.
 It has a consumption pricing model and no licensing fees.
-It's suitable if you want to avoid upfront costs.
-Azure Batch provides native support for containerized tasks.
-For a repository that contains an accelerator to deploy Azure batch with best practices, see [Azure Batch Accelerator](https://github.com/Azure/bacc).
+It also supports containerized tasks natively.
+For deployment best practices, see [Azure Batch Accelerator](https://github.com/Azure/bacc).

-- *Use Azure Kubernetes Service (AKS) to run containers at scale.* AKS is a managed service for deploying, scaling, and managing Docker containers and container-based applications across a cluster of container hosts.
-It’s a great choice if you’re planning to run AI workloads in containers at scale.
+- *Use Azure Kubernetes Service (AKS) for container scaling.* AKS is a managed service for deploying, scaling, and managing containers across a cluster.
+It is suitable for running AI workloads in containers at scale.

-- *Manually orchestrate jobs for simple orchestration.* If you don’t have complex orchestration tasks or multiple jobs to execute, deploy and manage AI resources manually.
-For small scale workloads, keep these items in mind:
+- *Manually orchestrate jobs for simpler tasks.* If orchestration needs are minimal, manage AI resources manually.
+Consider the following for small-scale workloads:

-    - *Define your workflow.* You should understand your workflow end-to-end and map out each step that is needed for the job or jobs.
-Understanding the architecture of your workload is imperative, including all dependencies and constraints.
-You need to consider the order in which jobs run and what happens If the workload fails at a particular job.
+    - *Define your workflow.* Understand your workflow end-to-end, including dependencies and job sequence.
+Consider how to handle failures at any step.
-    - *Log and monitor jobs.* You need to implement clear logging and monitoring while running your jobs/scripts.
-There are frameworks that can help implement logging and monitoring at the script level
+    - *Log and monitor jobs.* Implement clear logging and monitoring frameworks for your jobs.
-    - *Validate prerequisites.* Ensure that your environment has all the prerequisites necessary to support the workflow.
-Include any frameworks or libraries in the environment that the workflow runs in.
+    - *Validate prerequisites.* Ensure your environment meets all workflow requirements, including necessary libraries and frameworks.
-    - *Use version control.* Use a version control system to track/revert changes
+    - *Use version control.* Track and manage changes using version control.
-    - *Automate*.
-Use scripts to automate each step of the process, including data preprocessing, training, and evaluation.
+    - *Automate tasks.* Use scripts to automate data preprocessing, training, and evaluation.

-## Consider containers
+## Consider Containers

-Using containers for AI workloads provides a consistent, reproducible environment that efficiently manages computational resources and scales based on demand.
-Containers allow seamless transitions between different environments, essential for organizations looking to adopt scalable and flexible AI solutions.
+Containers provide a consistent, reproducible environment that scales efficiently.
+Containers streamline transitions between environments, making them essential for scalable AI solutions.

-- *Install drivers.* Ensure that you have the necessary drivers installed to enable containers to run in various scenarios.
-For cluster configurations, container runtime tools such as Pyxis and Enroot are typically required.
+- *Install drivers.* Ensure the necessary drivers are installed to enable container functionality in various scenarios.
+For cluster configurations, tools like Pyxis and Enroot are often required.

-- *Use toolkits.* The NVIDIA Container Toolkit is commonly used to enable GPU resources within containers.
-Ensure you install all necessary drivers, such as drivers for CUDA and the GPU.
-You can then use your preferred container runtime and engine to execute your AI workloads.
+- *Use NVIDIA Container Toolkit.* This toolkit enables GPU resources within containers.
+Install all required drivers, such as CUDA and GPU drivers, and use your preferred container runtime and engine for AI workload execution.

+## Next Step

 ## Next step